ai-on-gke/website/site/content/docs/agentic/flowise/index.md

     mkdir ../iap
     ```

 2. Prepare the tfvars file that will be needed during the IAP guide.
-We also can specify some of the known variable values, so you only need to specify the remaining ones with `<>` placeholders.
+We also can specify some of the known variable values, so you only need to specify the remaining ones with the `<>` placeholder.

     ```bash
     cat <<EOF > ../iap/values.tfvars